contrivancecompanychicago/cosine-game-forum-harlowe/README.md

  * Fixed a bug where `(for:)` would emit infinite loop errors if 50 or more elements were given to it.
  * Fixed a long-standing bug where clicking the sidebar "undo" and "redo" icons would cause `(click:?Page)` in the preceding or following passages to automatically fire, even though you didn't actually click them.
  * Significantly improved the performance of macros like `(enchant:)` and `(click:)` when they target a hook's `chars` or `lines`, such as by `(enchant: ?passage's hooks, $changer)`.
+ * Fixed a bug where an `(enchant:)` given `?passage's chars` would crash Harlowe if the passage began with whitespace characters.

 ####Alterations